AxC1271/VLSI-Cell-Library/README.md

 All tools were installed via `apt-get` on Ubuntu.

-### 🖉 Xschem
+### 🖉 Xcircuit
 Used for schematic capture.
 It helps visualize and construct transistor-level designs.
+Also provides a spice netlist of the circuit for layout vs. schematic validation with netgen.

 ### 🧱 Magic Layout
 Used to create physical layouts with n-diffusion, p-diffusion, poly, metal layers, etc. It also exports SPICE netlists for simulation.